jerodsanto/monitdir/README.markdown

-    -r, --recursive   Monitor subdirectories too (default = off) -i, --interval    Time between polls, in seconds (default = 5) -e, --execute     Command to execute when directory changes -h, --help        Displays help message
+    -r, --recursive   Monitor subdirectories too (default = off) -i, --interval    Time between polls, in seconds (default = 5) -e, --execute     Command to execute when directory changes -p, --pass-file   Used in conjunction with -e, filenames are passed as argument to action -h, --help        Displays help message
     -v, --version     Display the version, then exit